MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Arrays, Lists, Loops, and Some Fancier Data Types Programming 1 EdStem Lesson.md

 So far we've only worked with input from the keyboard, but Java (and everything that runs on a computer) sees input a little differently to what most people normally think about when typing something in.

 At the absolute lowest software level, all [[data]] on a computer is encoded in binary.
 This includes _all_ input.
-Everything you type in, everything coming in from a webcam, whatever it is, is just binary data.
+Everything you type in, everything coming in from a webcam, whatever it is, is just binary [[data]].
 Fortunately, we don't normally have to deal with it at that level, we have software libraries of various kinds that interpret the binary in different ways to make it easier to work with.
-The interpretation we are concerned with here is _text_ or _character data_.
+The interpretation we are concerned with here is _text_ or _character [[data]]_.

 ## What does text look like to a computer?

-Text data, to a computer, is fairly close to the way we think of it, it is a sequence of characters.
+Text [[data]], to a computer, is fairly close to the way we think of it, it is a sequence of characters.
 Of course computers don't know what the symbol "g" means, that is a visual interpretation of a small binary number.
 There are several standards for what numbers give what characters, but most of the time we work with [ASCII](https://en.wikipedia.org/wiki/ASCII) values, or when needed, [UNICODE](https://en.wikipedia.org/wiki/Unicode) of some form (with [UTF-8](https://en.wikipedia.org/wiki/UTF-8) being backwards compatible with ASCII).

 When we write text, we use a small set of symbols (around 70 in English, including punctuation and numbers), however we also use physical arrangement of those symbols to help.
 For example, we normally put spaces between words, however there is no normal symbol for that.
 We also put text on different lines, but we don't write a symbol to do that either, we just move our hand down the page.

-When a computer is dealing with text data, there is no concept of a physical arrangement, but to render things on a monitor or print to paper, we need to have some way of encoding this information.
+When a computer is dealing with text [[data]], there is no concept of a physical arrangement, but to render things on a monitor or print to paper, we need to have some way of encoding this information.
 This is done by using extra symbols that are not in handwritten (or traditionally typeset) alphabets.

 For example, the following bit string